Porphyry copper deposit: Tectonic and structural controls

 Porphyry deposits do not generally have any requisite structural controls for their formation; although major faults and lineaments are associated with some.
 The presence of intra-arc fault systems are beneficial, as they can localize porphyry development.
 Furthermore, some authors have indicated that the occurrence of intersections between continent-scale traverse fault zones and arc-parallel structures are associated with porphyry formation.
 This is actually the case of Chile's Los Bronces and El Teniente porphyry copper deposits each of which lies at the intersection of two fault systems.

+Recent research done in the Central Andes focused on the observation that many smaller porphyry deposits tend to be clustered around a giant porphyry of the same age.
+An analysis was done in two locations, one in Northern Argentina, one in Peru, where structural features like fault orientation, sense of shear, and cleavage directions were recorded over regional and continental scales.
+Continental-scale magnetic and gravimetric surveys were also conducted.
+It was found that commonly known orogen-parallel fault systems were intersected by other fault systems called 'structural corridors'.
+These corridors were likely ancient fault systems created by orogenic events that predated the more recent Andean orogeny.
+Porphyry locations were then compared to the location of these fault systems.
+It was determined that orogen-parallel belts are a primary factor in porphyry location, and structural corridors are a close second.
+The authors suggested that high stress events pushed magma preferentially up vertical channels created by the intersection of these structural features, where it eventually created the porphyry deposits.

 It has been proposed that "misoriented" deep-seated faults that were inactive during magmatism are important zones where porphyry copper-forming magmas stagnate allowing them to achieve their typical igneous differentiation.
 At a given time differentiated magmas would burst violently out of these fault-traps and head to shallower places in the crust where porphyry copper deposits would be formed.

 Characteristics

 Characteristics of porphyry copper deposits include: